tlvince/hassock/readme.md

 ## Environment

-`recliner` respects the following environment variables:
+`hassock` respects the following environment variables:

 Variable      | Use
 --------      | ---